 Multilingual support: The application supports seven major languages – English, Danish, German, Spanish, French, Italian, Portuguese and Swedish.
 A user can easily switch between languages from the footer of the platform.

-AWS services: The application is running on high-performance EC2 instance to provide a hassle-free experience to the end users.
-The system uses AWS S3 to store the documents and deliver results to the application upon requests for document previews and downloads.
+Simple Storage Service (S3): Used to store the documents and deliver results to the application upon requests for document previews and downloads.

-Database: The MySQL database of the application has been configured using Amazon RDS service for better data security and easy backup.
+Database: The SQL database of the application has been configured using AWS serverless for better data security and easy backup.

 Responsive design: The website is built over the Bootstrap framework to provide a responsive and optimized user experience on all devices and orientations.